 Exercise, Sport and Health Education 415

-Prerequisites: ESHE 212 or Permission of Instructor; minimum 2.5 cumulative GPA
+Prerequisites: ESHE major, senior standing, and minimum 2.5 cumulative GPA

 Credit Hours: (3)